-Dual Academic Pathway
+Dual Academic Pathway in Senior School

 Our dual academic pathway enables Senior School students to take control of their education, allowing them to choose an academic format to suit their learning styles and to customise their qualification towards their tertiary aspirations.

 Senior students can choose from the International Baccalaureate (IB) Diploma and NCEA Level 2 and 3 pathways.
-Both challenging qualification pathways offer a board range of subject choices to suit our students’ interests and future tertiary goals.
+Both challenging qualification pathways offer a broad range of subject choices to suit our students’ interests and future tertiary goals.
 They are supported by talented, experienced and passionate teachers, and regardless of their elected pathway, all students enjoy the advantages of studying within an IB World School.